Akihabara: 10 Best Things to Do in Otaku Heaven

 RABBIT CASTLE

-RABBIT CASTLE is a maid cafe that was designed by Kyaroline Chan, a famous artist who is renowned for her works that include maid cafes, studios, background art, and music videos.
-The theme behind this cafe are rabbits that grow carrots which restore magical powers in order to help out the heroes.
-You can see the influence of Kyaroline Chan in the way that maids here wear gothic style uniforms and the interior is all pastel colored, reflecting her style.
+RABBIT CASTLE is a maid cafe that was designed by Kyaroline Chan, a famous artist who is renowned for her works that include video studios, background art, and music videos.
+The theme behind this cafe are rabbits that grow magical carrots in order to help out the heroes.
+You can see a unique style here in the way that maids here wear gothic style uniforms in contrast with the interior which is all pastel colored.
 RABBIT CASTLE is particularly popular among girls who like cute designs as well as those who are a fan of Kyaroline Chan.

 RABBIT CASTLE Official Website